o3de/o3de.org/content/docs/user-guide/components/reference/terrain/world-renderer.md

 toc: true
 ---

-The **Terrain World Renderer** component renders the terrain within the bounds set by the **Terrain World** component.
+The **Terrain World Renderer** component allows terrain to be visualized in the world and controls various global properties that apply to terrain everywhere.
+It renders the terrain within the bounds set by the **Terrain World** component.

 {{< important >}}
 You must add this component to the *Level* entity, the parent of all entities in an **Open 3D Engine (O3DE)** level.
 {{< /important >}}

-## Usage
-The terrain renderer component allows terrain to be visualized in the world and controls various global properties that apply to terrain everywhere.

-#### Mesh Configuration
-These properties control the mesh density and blending of terrain LODs (level of detail) and have a very direct impact on vertex performance.
-The density of the first terrain
-LOD is set by the query resolution in the [Terrain World](/docs/user-guide/components/reference/terrain/world) component, and **First LOD distance** controls how far to render at this density.
-Each subsequent LOD will render for twice the distance at half the resolution all the way until **Mesh render distance** is met.
-This means that **First LOD distance** actually has a much greater impact on total triangle count than the total rendering distance.
-#### Detail Configuration
-These settings impact how far detail materials render, how they fade out, and how they blend with each other.
-Most of these settings have little impact on performance, however a larger render distance here will require more surface data points to be queried as you move around the world and also take more memory.
-#### Clipmap Configuration
-Clipmaps are a stack of baked textures centered at the view and covering different distances at different resolutions.
-Detail materials and macro materials are baked into 2 sets of clipmaps which will take their place when the terrain is rendered.
-Using clipmaps will have a substantial gain in performance at the cost of texture memory.
-Clipmap configuration can be used to find a balance between the performance gain and the memory cost.

 ## Provider